Tips and Tricks to Make Your Eyes Pop

 3. Add lashes.
 Check.

 Okay, so you’ve never even thought about wearing lashes.
 Just the idea seems a bit intimidating, but believe or not they’re a lot easier than you may think.
 Lashes will be stronger than ever this fall, lash clusters especially so why not at least give them a try and just a few will be all it takes to make your eyes go POW!
 The best way to apply individual lash clusters is to pull out a few at a time and place them on the front of your hand.
 Squeeze a little lash glue near your clusters and then one lash cluster at a time, dip the end into your lash glue and slip into your own lashes just at the outer corner of your eyes.

 Apply a few clusters as close to the lash line as possible without touching the lid.
 They should slip into your natural lashes.
 By focusing your lashes just at the outer corners you will create a more elongated cat-eye appearance too and the illusion of a larger eye.
-Check out Kiss Ever EZ Lashes Trio or Ardell Duralash Naturals Knot-Free Flares.
-Both are excellent and easy to apply.
+You can also cut a lash strip using the longer end and apply to the outer lash line.

 This is a great tip for instant eye-popping gratification and creating a beautiful lifting effect.
 Use a liquid, cream or finely milled eyeshadow in a shimmer finish to highlight the eyes.
 Apply it under the arch of your brows and out towards the tip of brow, along the top of each brow, and in the corner of eyes.
 Soften any harsh lines with a brush.
 With all formula’s you can use your fingers under the brow bone to apply your highlighter and then blend using a small to medium size brush.
 The brush hairs should be short enough to fit comfortably under the brow without compromising any eye makeup already on the lids.